Viatorus/emio/docs/DESIGN.md

 disabled.
 Unlike other libraries like *fmt*, which mostly terminate deep inside their library if an error occurs, the result object propagates the error back to the callee.
 The drawback is of course the small performance overhead and the explicit handling of the control flow.

+## Performance

+The current benchmarks show that the formatting is round about 1.5 - 2 times slower than fmtlib.
+See the benchmark tests inside the CI for more details.

 ## Class diagram